clappr/clappr/README.md

 ```

 ##### Poster
-Define a poster by adding `poster: http://url/img.png` on your embed parameters.
+Define a poster image by adding `poster: 'http://url/img.png'` on your player options.
 It will appear after video embed, disappear on play and go back when user stops the video.
+For audio broadcasts, the poster stays up while playing.

+##### Audio Only Hint
+Some audio-only sources (e.g. HLS) cannot be easily detected as such; for that you can add `audioOnly: true` to the options so clappr knows to treat the source as such.

 ##### Stats
 Clappr has a native statistics plugin that accounts QoE metrics such playing time, rebuffering time, total rebuffers, etc. Metrics report happens periodically, learn how to access these numbers on [Create your own plugin](https://github.com/globocom/generator-clappr-plugin) session.